-- To restore a single-file backup, besides specifying the location of the backup image with the -- backup-image option, also supply with the --backup-dir option the location of a folder that will be used for storing temporary files produced during the restoration process. - To restore a single-file incremental backup, assuming the full backup (on which the incremental backup was based) has already been restored: - Specifies the location of the incremental backup image with the --backup-image option. - Supplies with the --backup-dir option the location of a folder that will be used for storing temporary files produced during the restoration process. - Advanced: To restore an incremental backup directory, assuming the full backup (on which the incremental backup was based) has already been restored: - Use either the --backup-dir or --incremental-backup-dir option to specify the incremental backup directory.
+- For MySQL Enterprise Backup 8.0.20 and earlier: To restore a compressed directory or image, include the --uncompress option in the command line (the option is no longer required for MySQL Enterprise Backup 8.0.21 and later). - To restore a single-file backup, besides specifying the location of the backup image with the -- backup-image option, also supply with the --backup-dir option the location of a folder that will be used for storing temporary files produced during the restoration process. - To restore a single-file incremental backup, assuming the full backup (on which the incremental backup was based) has already been restored: - For MySQL Enterprise Backup 8.0.20 and earlier: Include the --incremental option in the command line (the option is no longer required for MySQL Enterprise Backup 8.0.21 and later). - For MySQL Enterprise Backup 8.0.20 and earlier: Include the --uncompress option in the command line if the incremental backup has been created with the --compress option (the option is no longer required for MySQL Enterprise Backup 8.0.21 and later). - Specifies the location of the incremental backup image with the --backup-image option.

-- · To restore selected tables: - See the general requirements described in Section 5.1.4, "Table-Level Recovery (TLR)". - When restoring a single-file backup created with the option setting --use-tts=with-minimum-locking, the folder specified with --backup-dir is also used for extracting temporarily all the tables in the backup and for performing an apply-log operation to make the data up-to-date before restoring them to the server's data directory. - Advanced: When restoring a backup directory created with the option --use-tts=with-minimum-locking, an apply-log operation will be performed on the backup directory.
+- Supplies with the --backup-dir option the location of a folder that will be used for storing temporary files produced during the restoration process. - Advanced: To restore an incremental backup directory, assuming the full backup (on which the incremental backup was based) has already been restored: - For MySQL Enterprise Backup 8.0.20 and earlier: Include the --incremental option in the command line (the option is no longer required for MySQL Enterprise Backup 8.0.21 and later). - Use either the --backup-dir or --incremental-backup-dir option to specify the incremental backup directory. - · To restore selected tables: - See the general requirements described in Section 5.1.4, "Table-Level Recovery (TLR)". - When restoring a single-file backup created with the option setting --use-tts=with-minimum-locking, the folder specified with --backup-dir is also used for extracting temporarily all the tables in the backup and for performing an apply-log operation to make the data up-to-date before restoring them to the server's data directory. - Advanced: When restoring a backup directory created with the option --use-tts=with-minimum-locking, an apply-log operation will be performed on the backup directory.
 That means the backup taken will be altered during the process, and users might want to make an extra copy of the backup directory before proceeding with the restoration, in order to prevent the loss of backup data in case something goes wrong.